yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

 After the backend container is started, it will use Flyway again to apply the movie recommendations service's schema and data.

-Once the data loading is complete, open the [YugaPlus UI](http://localhost:3000/) and search for a new movie to watch.
+After the data loading is complete, open the [YugaPlus UI](http://localhost:3000/) and search for a new movie to watch.

 <ul class="nav nav-tabs-alt nav-tabs-yb">
   <li>